-Figure 177: ConSol CM Process Designer - Workflow with global scope
+Figure 168: ConSol CM Process Designer - Workflow with global scope ness event triggers).

-Please keep in mind that you can always use triggers in inner scopes which will then consume the event (see section Firing Order of Business Event Triggers in Hierarchical Scopes as an example for business event triggers).
 For example, if you would like to use a mail trigger in the entire process in the global scope but you need a certain reaction of the ticket in the Finished scope, you can use a mail trigger which is attached to the Finished scope.